virada-k/retail-sales-behavior-analysis-instacart/README.md

 ## <h2 id="project-roadmap">🗺️ 2.
 Project Roadmap</h2>

+**1. Data Sourcing:** Select this dataset from the InstaCart Online Grocery Basket Analysis Dataset on Kaggle.

+**2. Data Modeling & Schema Design (dbdiagram.io):** Create ER Diagram of this dataset to make it easy to see the overiew.

-**1. Strategic Business Insights (SQL):** Analyze basic behaviors and find the basic insight from big dataset.
+**3. Strategic Business Insights (SQL):** Analyze basic behaviors and find the basic insight from big dataset.

-**2. Customer Segmentation (R):** Group customers based on their purchasing behavior using K-means clustering.
+**4. Customer Segmentation (R):** Group customers based on their purchasing behavior using K-means clustering.

-**3. Market Basket Analysis (R):** Match product based on products that customers frequently purchase together in same order using Apriori Algorithm.
+**5. Market Basket Analysis (R):** Match product based on products that customers frequently purchase together in same order using Apriori Algorithm.

-**4. Predictive Modeling (Python):** Create a model for predicting repeat orders using Logistic Regression.
+**6. Predictive Modeling (Python):** Create a model for predicting repeat orders using Logistic Regression.

-**5. Strategy Recommendation:** Summarise the results into a 'target list' that available for Marketing team.
+**7. Strategy Recommendation:** Summarise the results into a 'target list' that available for Marketing team.

-**6. Visualization (Tableau):** ???
+**8. Visualization (Tableau):** ???

 <br>